straz/artificialtrust/_articles/assholes.md

 By going about their business as usual, these enablers make it possible for cancer and criminals to thrive.
-As a tumor grows, the body provides it with nerves, vasculature, everything that it needs, because the body continues to trust it.
+As a tumor grows, the body provides it with nutrients, blood vessels, everything that it needs to survive, because the body continues to trust it.
 Criminals accumulate wealth and power, and enjoy full access to the best that society can bring to them.

 ### Turn to the dark side